Easy121/visTPCKC/README.md

 # visTPCKC
-Visualization of all tested cases for the paper "Fast Optimization-Based Trajectory Planning with Cumulative Key Constraints for Automated Parking in Unstructured Environments" [accepted by IEEE TVT] [[DOI](https://doi.org/10.1109/TVT.2025.3555954)].
+Visualization of all tested cases for the paper "Fast Optimization-Based Trajectory Planning with Cumulative Key Constraints for Automated Parking in Unstructured Environments" [accepted by IEEE TVT] [[DOI](https://doi.org/10.1109/TVT.2025.3555954)] [[accepted pdf on personal website](https://easy121.github.io/pdf/paper_2.pdf)].

 <!-- **Paper:**  -->